rgplantz/itco_ARM/yt_ch09.md

     }
     ```

-3. Endianess is property of CPU.
+3. Endianness is property of CPU.

     ```c
-    /* endianReg.c
-    * Stores user int in memory then copies to register var.
+    // Store user int in memory then copies to register var.
-    * Use gdb to observe endianess.
+    // Use gdb to observe endianness.
-    */

     #include <stdio.h>